Experience the Camino in seven days

 Thousands of pilgrims from all nationalities walk the Camino de Santiago routes each year (over 300,000 in 2018 alone!) but not all of them spend a whole month walking the 500 miles that separate St Jean Pied de Port and Santiago de Compostela.
-Many pilgrims start their journey further along the routes, much closer to Santiago, adapting their distance to their fitness level or indeed to the time they have available.
+It’s possible to experience an invigorating route along the Camino in a week.

 100 is the magic number

-This is the number of kms you should complete if you are travelling on foot and you’d like to receive your Compostela pilgrim certificate once you reach Santiago.
+This is the number of km you should complete if you are travelling on foot and you’d like to receive your Compostela pilgrim certificate once you reach Santiago.
 Consider this if receiving the cert is important to you!

-Over a week, you will be walking an average of 20-25kms per day which, with a bit of training, is definitely manageable.
+You will be walking an average of 20-25kms per day which, with a bit of training, is definitely manageable.
 More details about this route here: CAMINO FRANCES FROM SARRIA.

 Cycling fans can experience the Camino de Santiago routes on two wheels and it is work considering bike pilgrims will need to cycle at least the last 200kms into Santiago to qualify for their Compostela certificate.

 You can pedal your way along the Atlantic Coast of Northern Portugal from Porto to Galicia: CYCLING THE CAMINO FROM PORTO.